 People who ride motorcycles move around a lot, and they often go to out-of-the-way places, so it’s not surprising that keys sometimes get lost.

 When that happens it’s a huge headache, because almost everything on a bike is interconnected.
-So when you lose the key to your motorcycle, you not only lose the key you need to start the bike, you also lose the ability to open the locks for the seat, the fuel tank, the forks, and even the helmet.
+So, when you lose the key to your motorcycle, you not only lose the key you need to start the bike, but you also lose the ability to open the locks for the seat, the fuel tank, the forks, and even the helmet.

 A lot of locksmiths don’t even bother with motorcycle keys, because they’re so difficult to make.
-And the dealers who do make keys often charge sky-high prices.
+And the dealers who do make keys typically charge sky-high prices.
 Plus, a lot of them will try to change out all of your locks, instead of just the ones that really need changing.
 Call around and check it out for yourself!

 We offer high quality, efficient, and very reasonable locksmith services for all different makes and models of motorcycles – below is a partial listing of what we see most:

 - scooters, ATVs, and mopeds